fespichan/sleep-quality-predictors/README.md

 ## Acknowledgments

-- Universidad Peruana Cayetano Heredia (UPCH)
-- Universidad Nacional del Callao
-- All study participants
+The authors thank the Faculty of Health Sciences and the Faculty of Physical Education at the Universidad Nacional del Callao for their support in participant recruitment and data collection.
+We also thank all participants who voluntarily contributed to this study.